 I was born in Montgomery, Alabama, in 1958.
-I showed an interest in music from a very early age, from selecting songs and running the record player at age 2, to neighborhood “concerts” from the dining room “stage” mimicking the beatles and rolling stones at age 5.
+I showed an interest in music from a very early age, from selecting songs and running the record player at age 2 (well, that’s what my folks told me), to neighborhood “concerts” from the dining room “stage” mimicking the beatles and rolling stones at age 5.
 I started taking piano lessons in the 3rd grade and hated it except that I got out of class once a week for about 30 minutes. in the 7th grade I got a guitar for christmas and took lessons for a while but I wasn’t really turned on by ‘hang down your head tom dooley’ and ‘red river valley’.

 In the 10th grade I met Boo Edmondson.
 A guitar player who was much better than I was.
 He found out that I knew how to play piano and asked me to join the band he had put together for the school talent show.
 It was on!
 The talent show went great and we proceeded to put a band together that included Paul Barsom on bass and Wes Sullivan on drums.
 Shakey Kid had good success playing the skating rink and even the govenor’s mansion for George Wallace’s kids.

 Boo and I graduated high school and moved to Mobile, Alabama to attend college.
 There we starting jamming with some guys on the eastern shore.
 Mac Cone on vocals, Jim Cates on bass and Joe Coleman on guitar.
 JK Terrell soon joined us on drums and Michelle Coley on vocals.
-Michelle and I married and played together for many years and had a great life together.
+Michelle and I married a couple of years later and played together for many years and had a great life together.

 Boo and Mac went back to Montgomery for the summer of 1977 and the band added little Stevie Reager, vocals and Phil Ward on guitar and starting playing the gulf coast as Southern Sun. we went on the road in the winter of 1978 and all but starved to death, what a great time! the band broke up on the road and I returned to Mobile.
 Shortly thereafter, Boo and I got together with Terry Massey on bass and Jeff Marcus on drums along with Michelle to form White Light.
 White Light played in and around Mobile with extended club dates throughout the southeast during school breaks for several years.
 Paul Barsom joined us on bass in 1979 and Lamar Lowder was added as a drummer in 1980.